JunweiYe91/GA-Projects/README.md

 #### Skills Required:
 - Data wrangling/gathering/acquisition
-- Natural Language Processing and converting standard text data (like Titles and Comments) into a format that allows us to analyze it and use it in modeling.
+- Natural Language Processing (NLP) and converting standard text data (like Titles and Comments) into a format that allows us to analyze it and use it in modeling.
 - Building models for classification focused problems

+---

+### Project 4: West Nile Virus Prediction

+#### Project Objectives:
+The Department of Public Health has engaged us, an independent Data Science company, to derive an effective plan using data science methods to deploy these pesiticides.
+We would have to make recommendations on where pesticides should be sprayed and the cost vs benefit of deploying these pesticides.

+#### Skills Required:
+- Using SMOTE to address class imbalance
+- Building models for classification focused problems
+- Building of pipelines for train-test split and hyperparameter tuning
+- The use of Kaggle as a place to practice data science

 ---